basliq/basliq-documentation/docs/project-definition/definition.md

 Larger organizations can opt in to more complex application later.
 :::

-- Expanding its UI and adding features to it as the managers feel the need for it
 - Supercharging by integrating with your favorite __3rd party tools__